thinkful-ei22/Donny-SlowJam/README.md

 ## Further Thoughts

 Currently, the app has minimal functionality other than being able to take a search term, render a simple list of Youtube results which you can click to then play the (slowed-down) audio.
-It's lacking useful features for this type of app, such as making a playlist so you can play tracks one after another, which would be super-useful obviously.
-And also backgrounding of audio when the application is not in focus - this is a current limitation of expo, though you can of course detach the project and then implement that.
-Additionally, thinking about it some more, pretty much all of the project could be implemented outside of React Native as just a plain ol' React + HTML/CSS web application (which if you really wanted, I suppose you could wrap in some kind of wrapper to make a mobile app) since I'm not really using any underlying features of the phone currently like the camera or GPS, local storage.
-I'll probably keep working on this project though after Flex Week, fixing things and improving it - like I'm definitly going to add playlist functionality.
-One more thing - separating a Youtube video's media streams is against Youtubes ToS, so making an app that utilizes that is not the best idea if you are planning on making a commercial app, but this is more of a speculative fun idea :)
+It's lacking certain features that are expected for this type of app, such as making a playlist so you can play tracks one after another, which would be super-usefu, obviously.
+Also backgrounding of audio when the application is not in focus - this is a current limitation of expo, though you can of course detach the project and then implement that.
+Additionally, thinking about it some more, pretty much all of the project could be implemented outside of React Native as just a plain ol' React + HTML/CSS web application (which if you really wanted, I suppose you could wrap in some kind of wrapper to make a mobile app) since I'm not really using any underlying features of the phone currently like the camera, GPS, local storage.
+Also, separating a Youtube video's media streams is against Youtubes ToS, so making an app that utilizes that is not the best idea if you are planning on making a commercial app, but this is more of a speculative fun idea that I'll keep working on after Flex Week, fixing things and improving it - like I'm definitely going to add playlist functionality. :)